 Like the general literature on welfare states and regimes, much of the feminist work on this topic has, up to now, focused on more developed countries.
 Similarly, until fairly recently, most of the large-scale attempts to measure unpaid work through time use surveys occurred in the more developed economies of Europe, North America and Australia.
 In developing countries, there were some explorations of the unpaid work of women, but these tended to be small scale, were often qualitative in nature and tended to focus on the unpaid production of goods (such as subsistence agriculture) rather than the unpaid production of services (care).
-Over the last decade or two an increasing number of developing countries have conducted large-scale time use surveys that provide more reliable and representative data.
-However, evidence of the sort presented in this book for developing countries is not widely known or available, and has not previously been presented in a way that facilitates comparison cross countries.
-The book is thus intended to help fill a noticeable gap in available knowledge.
+Over the last decade or two, however, an increasing number of developing countries have conducted large-scale time use surveys that provide more reliable and representative data.